 Theano is a Python library that allows efficient definition, optimisation and evaluation of mathematical expressions involving multi-dimensional arrays

-Anaconda is a distribution of the Python and R programming languages for large-scale data processing, predictive analytics, and scientific computing.
-It aims at simplifying package management and deployment.
+R is a programming languages for large-scale data processing, predictive analytics, and scientific computing.
+It aims at simplifying complex computation and workflows as well as perform package management and deployment.

 Dask is a parallel programming library that combines with the Numeric Python ecosystem to provide parallel arrays, data-frames, machine learning, and custom algorithms